Clement25/UCB-CS285-CS294-112/README.md

 # UCB-RL

-This repository contains my own solution on the homework of UCB's reinforcement learning course.
+This repository contains my own solution to the homework of UCB's reinforcement learning course.

 Now I have finished hw2 and hw3 beacause they are related to my current project.
 The ramining part may be achieved in the future.